Robert Townshend Thompson: Career

 Upon reaching legal age, Thompson received a deed of gift from his mother.
 He operated an approximately 870 acre farm, part of Belmont Plantation in Fairfax County near the Occoquan River.
 In the 1820 U.S. Federal Census, Thompson owned 19 slaves, and his household also included two free blacks.

-In 1816, Robert T. Thompson was nominated to become a first lieutenant to command a horse militia troop, part of the 60th regiment of Virginia militia, and a year later he was recommended to become a captain to replace Thomas Wheeler, who gave up his commission.
+In 1816, Robert T. Thompson was nominated to become a first lieutenant to command a horse militia troop, part of the 60th regiment of Virginia militia.
+A year later he was recommended to become a captain to replace Thomas Wheeler, who gave up his commission.

 In 1819, local officials recommended Thompson to become one of the justices of the peace for the county, and a year later, on September 18, 1820, Robert T. Thompson took the oath required of the justices of the peace.
 However, he resigned, possibly in order to practice as an attorney before that court.
 He received a law license and took an oath as attorney on October 22, 1821.

 Fairfax County voters elected Robert T. Thompson as one of their delegates (part-time) to the Virginia House of Delegates in 1816, and continued re-electing him until 1825.
 In 1824, delegate Thompson objected to a legislative committee's recommendation for the sale of an infant child born in the Fairfax jail to Hannah Smith, the daughter of Bushrod Washington's life-long personal servant Oliver Smith and who had been convicted of trying to poison Washington's overseer in 1821.
-On November 25, 1825, Thompson was jailed because he could not find security for keeping the peace and Robert Allison, Benjamin Cross, Charles Coleman and Hiram Carter became his securities for $12.50 each to post his $50 bond.
-In May 1828, creditors foreclosed Thompson's mortgage on Belmont, and conducted an auction of the remaining property.
+On November 25, 1825, Thompson was jailed because pending a court case about some sort of disturbance and Robert Allison, Benjamin Cross, Charles Coleman and Hiram Carter became his securities for his keeping the peace pending the hearing, each posting $12.50 for his $50 bond.
+In May 1828, creditors foreclosed a mortgage Thompson had given on Belmont, and conducted an auction of the remaining property.